All Case Files

 Documentation pages

-Leucine DS foundations — 14 colour palettes × 11 shades
+Leucine DS — colour system: 14 palettes × 11 shades

 46 shadcn primitives + 16 custom components.
-Live preview + code tab on every component.
-Engineers grab the code directly — no copy-paste from Figma plugin output.
+Live preview and a code tab on every component.
+Engineers copy the code directly — no copy-paste from Figma-plugin output.

-Not primitives — pre-composed blocks for login, forms, dashboards, data tables.
-Engineers and PMs don’t think about system-level design.
-The blocks carry the decisions.
+Not primitives — pre-composed blocks for login, forms, dashboards, and data tables.
+Engineers and PMs don't think at the system level, so the blocks carry the decisions for them.

 Claude Code skill file